| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 lossless.
 Thus is called noiseless coding because no noise is added to the

-audio signal.
 The process to find the optimum gain and

 scalefactors for a given block, bit-rate and output from the perceptual